mindspore-ai/docs/docs/mindsponge/docs/source_en/index.rst

 The molecular simulation or modeling process has a high degree of logic consistency with the AI model training/inferring process, so the molecular simulation can in principle be unified with the AI training/inferring mode.
-MindSPONGE integrates molecular simulation and AI training/inferring under the same programming structure.
+MindSpore SPONGE integrates molecular simulation and AI training/inferring under the same programming structure.
 The overall structure view is as follows:

 .. figure:: ./intro/images/archi.png
-   :alt: MindSPONGE Architecture
+   :alt: MindSpore SPONGE Architecture

-   MindSPONGE Architecture
+   MindSpore SPONGE Architecture

 Different from traditional molecular simulation software, AI molecular simulation library has completely new features, such as: